Skip to main content

 To be clear, cooking with finished beer is another story, lending itself to more culinary adventure.
 Hops no doubt may be part of the beer’s flavor profile, but you have more control over what characteristics transfer to the dish du jour.

 We’ve managed to infuse hops into other playful products, like our Hops-n-Mint lip balm that features distilled hop oil, and aromatherapy soap with hops among the all-natural ingredients.
-Visit our online store to see what’s in stock.

 And when it comes to fermentation, hops aren’t restricted to craft beer.
 We’ve recently started brewing Strainge Beast hard kombucha, and while organic fruits and botanicals are the headliners, organic hops also help bring these deliciously different flavors to life.